Jeremy98-alt/HitOrNot/README.md

 # HitOrNot
 This is a little project that I created for Social Media Managment, a subject that I studied at University Of Catania.
-I made a script that gives an opportunity to detect an artist that will be trend, with good possibilities, in all charts of the world.
+I made a script that gives an opportunity to detect an artist that will be trend, with good possibilities, in all Spotify charts of the world.

+I insert two html files where the content is in Italian language.
+In these files, I explain how to use the Spotify API analyzing different cases of prediction, I play with my extracted characteristics.
+There is also the file that explain how to use the hitornot.py for my predictions and the finality of this.

 # Usage
 Download hitornot.py and execute it with python 3.